MLH-Fellowship/ChamberOfSecrets-Backend/documentation/docs/setting-up-client.md

 ---
 ---

 In this guide, we will have a look at how you can get started with contributing to the Chamber of Secrets client-side web application.
-The client-side application for CoS has been built using **React**, and communicates to the backend server using **Axios**.
+The client-side application for CoS has been built using **React**, and communicates to the backend server using **Axios** and **Fetch API**.

 ## Setting Up Local Environment
 ---